justjam2013/homebridge-virtual-accessories/README.md

 http://localhost:60221/temperature
 ```

-The raw json payload will contain the accessory id of the heater/cooler and the temperature value:
+The raw json payload will contain the accessory id of the Heater/Cooler accessory and the temperature value:

 ```json
 {